junyong-moon/technology-forum/MILESTONE_04.md

 Special Instructions for Form 3
 ---
-For this link, please use a regular user account:
+For the first link, please use a regular user account:
 - id: testacct1
+- password: PASSword1!

+For the seoncd link, please use the admin account:
+- id: superuser
 - password: PASSword1!

 After login, please navigate to News section (in the top navigation bar),